Alex-twn/STM32MP15x_workshop/readme.md

 Returns nothing (or that the configuration is not set) which means that we need to patch the Linux kernel adding the missing sensor drivers

-### 2.3 Patching the Linux kernel with the missing sensor drivers
+### 2.3 Patching the Linux kernel with the missing sensor drivers and enabling the sensors

 1. If not done yet, the SDK environment setup script must be run once to allow further cross-compilation